Are Lawnmower Blades Interchangeable?

 But, there are times when you can use them interchangeably if they match up in factors like width, length, hole numbers, sizes, shapes, etc.

-As lawnmower blades are specific rather than universal, replacing an old blade of a lawnmower with one from a different manufacturer may not always be possible.
+As lawnmower blades are specific rather than universal, replacing an old blade with one from a different manufacturer may not always be possible.

-To replace an old with a new lawnmower blade, the blade has to meet the specifications of the lawnmower model.
+To replace an old lawnmower blade with a new one, the blade must meet the specifications of the lawnmower model.

 Below, learn all about lawnmower blades, whether they’re interchangeable or not, and how/when to replace them!